 The best basis for an estimate of the performance of a new vehicle is how other vehicles of its class have performed in the past, and this is the basis of the approach used here.
 It is also reasonable to separate ELVs and RLVs because the RLV will have redundancies and robustness in some systems that should either reduce the failure rate or provide less risky abort modes where recovery is a goal and because of the generally greater investment in quality control.

 Use of the total failure probability of a vehicle alone is not sufficient for a risk analysis.
 While an estimate of mission failure probability is adequate from a mission performance standpoint, this is not adequate for the development of the public safety case.
-To accurately assess the impact on public safety throughout all phases of the flight, the failure probability for a risk analysis must be broken down into separate vehicle failure response modes for a sequence of time intervals.
+To accurately assess the impact on public safety throughout all phases of the flight, the failure probability for a risk analysis should be broken down into separate vehicle failure response modes for a sequence of time intervals.
 It is appropriate to use a mechanism such as an event tree to show all of the different responses and then allocate probabilities for each of the responses.
 There are two options for obtaining the conditional probabilities for the different responses:

 Generic probabilities based on the general experience of all vehicles over the last 10 to 20 years; or